wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 >Piping the payload to the caller may expose implementation details which should remain private.

 ### IItemExists
-Availability of this capability is a precondition for several item commandlets that check the existence of an item before they proceed.
-This is also what the 'Test-Path' command invokes.
+Availability of this capability is a precondition for several commands that check the existence of an item before they proceed.
+This is also what the `Test-Path` command invokes.
-If TreeStore find the node and the node doesn't implement `IItemExists` true is returned.
+If TreeStore finds the node and the node doesn't implement `IItemExists` true is returned.
 This should fit most uses cases therefore implement `IItemExists` only if the existence of a file system item depends on more then just the path resolution.

 ### ISetItem/IClearItem
 If a file system item has the semantic of having a 'value' these capability set the value or clear it.
 They don't depend on each other and can be implemented independently.
 There is no default behavior for this capabilities.
 If called and missing in the  payload an error is returned.